Neutron moderator: Form and location

 The form and location of the moderator can greatly influence the cost and safety of a reactor.
-Classically, moderators were precision-machined blocks of high purity graphite with embedded ducting to carry away heat.
-They were in the hottest part of the reactor, and therefore subject to corrosion and ablation.
+Classically, moderators were precision-machined blocks of high-purity graphite with embedded ducting to carry away heat.
+They were in the hottest part of the reactor and therefore subject to corrosion and ablation.
 In some materials, including graphite, the impact of the neutrons with the moderator can cause the moderator to accumulate dangerous amounts of Wigner energy.
 This problem led to the infamous Windscale fire at the Windscale Piles, a nuclear reactor complex in the United Kingdom, in 1957.
 In a carbon dioxide cooled graphite moderated reactor where coolant and moderator are in contact with one another, the Boudouard reaction needs to be taken into account.
-This is also the case if fuel elements have an outer layer of carbon - as in some TRISO fuels - or if an inner carbon layer becomes exposed by failure of one or several outer layers.
+This is also the case if fuel elements have an outer layer of carbon—as in some TRISO fuels—or if an inner carbon layer becomes exposed by failure of one or several outer layers.

-The moderators of some pebble-bed reactors are not only simple, but also inexpensive: the nuclear fuel is embedded in spheres of reactor-grade pyrolytic carbon, roughly of the size of tennis balls.
-The spaces between the balls serve as ducting.
+In pebble-bed reactors, the nuclear fuel is embedded in spheres of reactor-grade pyrolytic carbon, roughly of the size of pebbles.
+The spaces between the spheres serve as ducting.
 The reactor is operated above the Wigner annealing temperature so that the graphite does not accumulate dangerous amounts of Wigner energy.